The MillenniumTNG Project: Semi-analytic galaxy formation models on the past lightcone

-SAMs have originally been conceived in seminal papers by \citet{White1978} and \citet{White1991}, and then have been made substantially more complex over the years, both by the adoption of refined physics \citep[e.g.][for black holes]{Kauffmann2000, Croton2006}, and by replacing random realisations of dark matter merger trees by trees directly measured from simulations \citep{Kauffmann1999}, initially only at the halo level, but eventually with dark matter substructures included \citep{Springel2001}.
-Over the past two and a half decades, semi-analytic models \citep[see][for a review]{Baugh2006} have been continuously refined and developed by many groups \citep[e.g.][]{Sommerville1999, Cole2000, Moncao2007, Somerville2008, Benson2012, Stevens2016}.
-In fact, only in recent years has serious competition arisen in the form of the first successful and moderately large volume hydrodynamical cosmological simulations of galaxy formation, such as Illustris, Eagle, IllustrisTNG, Simba, or HorizonAGN.
+SAMs were originally conceived in seminal papers by \citet{White1978} and \citet{White1991}, and then became substantially more complex over the years, both by the adoption of refined physics \citep[e.g.][for black holes]{Kauffmann2000, Croton2006}, and by replacing random realisations of dark matter merger trees by trees directly measured from simulations \citep{Kauffmann1999}, initially only at the halo level, but eventually with all resolved dark matter substructures included \citep{Springel2001}.
+Over the past two and a half decades, semi-analytic models \citep[see][for reviews]{Baugh2006, Somerville2015} have been continuously refined and developed by many groups \citep[e.g.][]{Sommerville1999, Cole2000, Moncao2007, Somerville2008, Benson2012, Stevens2016, Cora2018, Lagos2018, Cattaneo2020, Gabrielpillai2022}.
+They have also been outfitted with techniques to create mock lightcone outputs \citep[e.g.][]{Blaizot2005, Kitzbichler2007, Merson2013, Sommerville2021, Yung2022, Yung2023} usually by suitably combining a set of outputs at discrete redshifts.

 Only in recent years has serious competition to SAMs arisen for modelling galaxy formation physics throughout cosmological volumes, in the form of the first successful and moderately large-volume hydrodynamical simulations of galaxy formation, such as Illustris \citep{Vogelsberger2014}, EAGLE \citep{Schaye2015}, HorizonAGN \citep{Dubois2016}, IllustrisTNG \citep{Springel2018}, SIMBA \citep{Dave2019}, or Thesan \citep{Kannan2022t}.
 While these calculations provide a more accurate treatment especially of gas dynamics and galaxy structure, they are also much more computationally expensive and are still subject to similar fundamental uncertainties in modelling subgrid physics related to star formation and associated feedback processes.
 In addition, their computational cost restricts them to substantially smaller volumes.